 How to Get Sharper Footage With the DJI X5 Professional Camera

-For weeks, months even, since buying the DJI X5 Professional camera for my Inspire 1, I have been desperately trying to justify the cost with sharp, usable footage.
+It has been weeks, months even, since I bought the DJI X5 Professional camera for my Inspire 1.
+I have been desperately trying to justify the cost with sharp, usable footage.
 I needed to find the best camera settings for the X5 from DJI.

-Many people, including myself, were keen to test the X5 against the fabulous Panasonic GH4 which is also a M43 (micro four thirds) camera but in all honesty, that is pretty futile.
-For one, the GH4 has a higher bit rate of 100mbps at 4K and 200mbps at 1080p and secondly, Panasonic have been making cameras for a lot longer than DJI.
+Many people, including myself, were keen to test the X5 against the fabulous Panasonic GH4.
+This is because it also has a M43 (micro four thirds) camera but in all honesty, that is pretty futile.
+For one, the GH4 has a higher bit rate of 100mbps at 4K and 200mbps at 1080p.
+Secondly, Panasonic have been making cameras for a lot longer than DJI.

-To further my quest, I bought the Olympus Zuiko 12mm lens for the X5 which is a high quality piece of glass and works a treat on the Panny.
-Still, as you can see in the video below, I still wasn’t getting sharp enough footage from the Inspire and X5 straight out of camera.
+To further my quest, I bought the Olympus Zuiko 12mm lens for the X5.
+This is a high quality piece of glass and works a treat on the Panny.
+Still, as you can see in the video below, I still wasn't getting sharp enough footage from the Inspire and X5 straight out of camera.

-After much reading and practicing, I re-calibrated the lens and started messing with the settings a little and decided to also try filming at 29.97p (NTSC) to get smoother footage.
+After much reading and practicing, I re-calibrated the lens and started messing with the settings a little.
+I decided to also try filming at 29.97p (NTSC) to get smoother footage.